Ghost of Christmas Present: Sabbath dinners of the poor

-The Spirit's words point out to Scrooge that many hypocritically claim religious justification for their un-Christian actions which adversely affect the lives of the poor.
+The Spirit's words point out to Scrooge that many hypocritically claim religious justification for their un-Christian actions, which adversely affect the lives of people experiencing poverty.
 He states that men should be judged by the morality of their deeds and not by the religious justification for them.

 Ignorance and Want

-The Spirit grows visibly older as his time with Scrooge passes, each of the Spirits having their allotted spans, but before disappearing Scrooge observes two hideous and emaciated children – Ignorance and Want – crouching beneath the robe of the Spirit.
+The Spirit grows visibly older as his time with Scrooge passes, as he explains, "My life upon this globe, is very brief...it ends to-night...at midnight", but before disappearing Scrooge observes two hideous and emaciated children – Ignorance and Want – crouching beneath the robe of the Spirit.

-The two are intended by Dickens as a warning to Scrooge and Mankind of the consequences of ignoring the needs of the poor - and poor children in particular:
+Dickens intends the two as a warning to Scrooge and Mankind of the consequences of ignoring the needs of the poor - and poor children in particular:

-The Spirit thus reminds the reader that poverty is not a problem of the past or the future but also of the present, and mocks Scrooge's concern for their welfare before disappearing at the stroke of midnight.
+The Spirit thus reminds the reader that poverty is not a problem of the past or the future but also the present and mocks Scrooge's concern for their welfare before disappearing at midnight.